Belonging & Connection

-After a year of listening, learning, and showing up, our coalition is taking steps toward strengthening connection.
-These early efforts are grounded in five pillars of belonging, shaped by the community itself.
+After a year of listening, learning, and showing up, our coalition is taking collective action.
+The efforts are formed around five strategy areas, shaped by community.

 The Story Behind the Work